DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/workflow/workflow-development-and-testing.md

 2. **Clean Codebase**: Verify that the codebase is in a clean state:
     - All tests pass with good coverage.
     - Documentation is up to date.
-    - Refactoring has been completed where necessary.
+    - Refactoring has been completed where necessary and all code is implemented consconsistently.
     - Git changes are committed and pushed.

 ## Development Workflow